D-Sarkar-2508/Ds-Hospital/README.md

 The dashboard displays the patient's **personal profile card** at the top with their name, contact info, date of birth, email, and address.
 Below it are three main functional panels:

 1. **My Health Records** — Displays the patient's existing medical records (conditions, blood group, notes added by doctors).
-2. **My Appointments** — Lists all upcoming and past appointments with their status (Pending / Confirmed / Cancelled).
+2. **My Appointments** — Lists all upcoming and past appointments with their status (Pending / Confirmed / Cancelled).Controled by the Receptionist.
-3. **My Test Bookings** — Shows all lab tests booked, their status, and any uploaded reports.
+3. **My Test Bookings** — Shows all lab tests booked, their status, and any uploaded reports.Controled by the Pharmacist.
-4. **My OT Requests** — Shows Operation Theatre requests and their current status.
+4. **My OT Requests** — Shows Operation Theatre requests and their current status.Controled by the Receptionist.

 #### Buttons & their functions: